Got questions before booking your appointment or wondering what will happen during the session?

 I think I’ve covered most peoples questions below but if you’re question isn’t answered, fire me a quick email from my Contact page.

-The length of your massage will be roughly 10 minutes less than the length of the session as it includes time for a chat about your goals and undressing/dressing.
+The length of your massage will be roughly 10 minutes less than the length of the session as it includes time for a quick chat plus undressing/dressing.

 You can pay online when you book or on the day with cash or card.